 So how do you calculate your average basal metabolic rate (BMR)?
 A reliable formula is the Mifflin St Jeer Equation.

 - For men; BMR= 10 x weight in kg + 6.25 x height in cm – 5x age in years + 5

 - For women; BMR= 10 x weight in kg + 6.25 x height in cm – 5x age in years – 161

 This will give you a great foundation to work toward a healthy metabolism.

 There are many factors that influence our metabolic rates and often more than one factor is involved.
 A combination of genetics, hormones, diet, activity level and the impact of the environment on your lifestyle, including sleep, physical activity and stress.

 Of course to lose body fat, one must create an energy deficit so you eat fewer calories than you burn but this can get all very stressful and obsessive.
-I am always one more interested in counting nutrients over calories, but it is important to understand the science of calories in v’s calories out is an important factor when determining the metabolism and your fat loss formula.
+I am always more interested in counting nutrients over calories, but it is important to understand the science of calories in v’s calories out is an important factor when determining the metabolism and your fat loss formula.

 Your Unique Fat Loss Formula

 When I determine a patient’s unique fat loss formula I take into consideration the fuel v’s the function debate.
 For years I have treated patients who came to me miserable having cut out all fun foods in their diet and still not having reached their goals.
 This is because they reduced their calories down to such a level they went into a degree of starvation which in turn slowed their metabolisms down.